gift-surg/GIFT-Grab/README.md

 [webm]: https://www.webmproject.org/users/

-# Support and contact
+# Support and contributing

-Please see the [contribution guide][cg] for bug reports, feature requests, contact information, etc.
+Please see the [contribution guide][cg] for bug reports, feature requests, and if you would like to contribute to GIFT-Grab.

 [cg]: CONTRIBUTING.md